the-events-calendar/the-events-calendar/readme.txt

 = [6.0.1] TBD =

+* Fix - Prevenet network deactivation from overwriting the subsite settings with main site cached settings.
+[TEC-3738]
 * Tweak - Add some helpful knowledgebase article links to the CSV import screen.
 [TEC-4353]

 = [6.0.0] 2022-0X-XX =